webmachinelearning/webnn/explainer-device-selection.md

 This explainer summarizes the discussion and background on [Web NN device selection](https://webmachinelearning.github.io/webnn/#programming-model-device-selection).

-The goal is to help making design decisions on whether and how to handle compute device selection for a Web NN [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).
+The goal is to help making design decisions on how to handle compute device selection for a Web NN [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).

 A context represents the global state of Web NN model graph execution, including the compute devices (e.g. CPU, GPU, NPU) the [Web NN graph](https://webmachinelearning.github.io/webnn/#mlgraph) is executed on.